-Council's 2021 Customer Satisfaction Survey showed an aggregated satisfaction score of 88% for libraries.
-This shows that the community is generally satisfied with the current numbers and levels-of service provided by libraries.
+Council's 2022 Customer Satisfaction Survey showed an aggregated satisfaction score of 91% for libraries.
+This shows that the community is generally satisfied with the current numbers and level of service provided by libraries.

 Efforts are made to continually maintain assets according to the relevant legislative requirements and to balance this against the available budget provisions.